 - Remove the coolant pressure cap from the overflow plastic tank.

-- Carefully remove the stainless drain plug from the bottom of ride plate using a hex Allen key and drain into a container.
+- Carefully remove the stainless drain plug from the bottom of the ride plate using a hex Allen key and drain it into a container.
 Do this where spillage won’t matter.

 - Have someone watch the drain plug as you pour the mix in, as soon as there are no air bubbles, screw in the drain plug.
 This is optional but helps not having to re-top up coolant next time you go for a ride.

 - Fill the overflow tank to the correct line.
 Not too much, too little.